WaveEngineer/WaveEngineer.github.io/content/openings/researchers/index.md

 ---
-title: Richard Hendricks Wins First Place in the Wowchemy Prize
+title: Openings for researchers
-date: 2020-12-01
+date: 2024-09-09
 ---

 Congratulations to Richard Hendricks for winning first place in the Wowchemy Prize.